|

 Bochum - Thingstätte Wattenscheid - built in 1937.
 The site still exists.

 Borna - south of Leipzig - now called the Volksplatz.
 Still in existence and used for open-air concerts and films (hence, the large drive-in style screen above the stage).
-(Thanks to Jens Minkwitz for info)
+(Thanks to Jens Minkwitz for info and modern photos)

 Brahmsee - Thingplatz on the Brahmsee lakeside in Schleswig-Holstein - I have no further info.